pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 # Upgrade Notes
 ## 10.3.0
+- **Important notice**: [Symfony Messenger] Pimcore Core & Maintenance messages are now routed to different queues instead of default.
+It is required to run command `bin/console messenger:consume pimcore_core pimcore_maintenance` before the upgrade, so that the messages on default queue gets consumed.
 - [Documents] Introduced additional interfaces for editable methods `getDataEditmode()`, `rewriteIds()` & `load()`.
 Existing `method_exists` calls are deprecated and will be removed in Pimcore 11.

 ## 10.2.0